SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 Generally, a training set augmented with GAN generated data produced substantial improvements in the result.
-Essentially, the classifier is able to detect fradulent transactions better.
+Essentially, the classifier is able to detect fraudulent transactions better.
 Though the precision in detecting frauds suffers, it does not degrade dramatically.
-A missclassification of approximately 200 benign transactions is decent.
+A misclassification of approximately 200 benign transactions is decent.

 Using the best performing model (data augmentation using generated samples from the final epoch), the cost computes to between 0.31-0.48%.
 While not as well as the gridsearched baseline (0.35-0.40%) at the upper cost boundary, the model outperforms in terms of the recall on fraudulent cases at 0.88 compared to the gridsearched's recall of 0.75.